Dry Ice

 - Arrange products compactly, allowing space for cold packs.

 - Place sufficient number of cold packs on top and around product.
-Pack tightly and fill void spaces with dunnage packaging material to prevent product movement.
+Pack tightly and fill void spaces with dunnage packaging material.

 - Fold or close the liner.